kaz-utashiro/greple/README.md

     greple -e foo -e bar -v yabba -v dabba -v doo greple -e foo -e bar -v 'yabba|dabba|doo'

-__LINE ACROSS MATCH__
+## LINE ACROSS MATCH

 __greple__ also search the pattern across the line boundaries.
 This is especially useful to handle Asian multi-byte text.
 Japanese text can be separated by newline almost any place of the text.
 So the search pattern may spread out on multiple lines.

 As for ascii text, space character in the pattern matches any kind of space including newline.
+Next example will search the word sequence of \`foo', \`bar' and 'baz', even they spread out to multiple lines.

+    greple -e 'foo bar baz'

-Use __-e__ option to use this capability because space is taken as a token separator in the bare pattern.
+Option __-e__ is necessary because space is taken as a token separator in the bare or __--le__ pattern.

 # OPTIONS

-__PATTERNS__
+## PATTERNS

 If specific option is not provided, __greple__ takes the first argument as a search pattern specified by __-le__ option.
 All of these patterns